Moreau-Lab/Genomics/README.md

 Run the clean-up script
     with:

-    for f in *[common file ending of the protein sequence files.file extension] ; do python ~/orthofinder_tutorial/OrthoFinder/tools/primary_transcript.py $f ; done
+    for f in *[common file ending of the protein sequence files.file extension- e.g., translated.fasta] ; do python ~/orthofinder_tutorial/OrthoFinder/tools/primary_transcript.py $f ; done

-Change `[common file ending of the protein sequence files.file extension]` to reflect the file names of your protein sequence files.
+Change `[common file ending of the protein sequence files.file extension]` to reflect the file names of your translated transcript files, which by default should be `translated.fasta`.
 You may also have to alter the path to `primary_transcript.py` depending on where you have installed Orthofinder.

 #### Running Orthofinder